 It's the most popular historical tourist attraction in Indonesia.
 With this in mind, you'll need to make the most of your time at the temple.

 As is the norm with mass tourism, there are the inevitable sunrise crowds.
-However, depending on the season it doesn't have to be the cattle market that springs to mind and first light is a magical time for such a setting.
+However, depending on the season it doesn't have to be the cattle market that springs to mind.
+Afterall first light is undoubtedly a magical time for such a setting.

-It's a big enough complex to find some quiet corners.
+Furthermore, the temple complex is big enough to find some quiet corners.
 Take your time and spend at least a few hours here.
 Explore the nooks and crannies and you're sure to get some cracking shots.

 Completely Useless Facts about Borobudur